Cerro Tuzgle: Climate and vegetation

 The region is arid, with less than 100 mm annual precipitation as it is part of the Andean Arid Diagonal where the Eastern Cordillera prevents moisture-bearing winds from reaching the Puna.
 The little precipitation that falls originates in the Atlantic Ocean and the Amazon and arrives during the summer monsoon; additionally cold fronts come from the westerlies over the Pacific Ocean.
 The amount of precipitation is influenced by the El Niño-Southern Oscillation, where El Niño is associated with drought and La Niña with wetter weather.

 Vegetation is sparse and consists of tola, Vachellia caven and yareta.
 Animals that live in the area include chinchillas, condors, coots, Darwin's rheas, ducks, eagles, Galea species, guanacos, llamas, suris and vicuñas.
 Trichomycterus fish have been found in creeks around the volcano.
 Peatlands are dominated by the plants Oxychloe andina, Distichia muscoides and Zameioscirpus muticus, with other cyperaceae being subordinate.
 Annual precipitation there amounts to 135 mm, almost all of which falls during October to March.
 Peatlands close to Cerro Tuzgle have been used to reconstruct the local climate during the Holocene.
 Reconstructed past precipitation levels show alternations between wetter and drier periods during the last 1,800 years, with the last 130 years being relatively dry.

 Eruption history

 Cerro Tuzgle was active during the Pleistocene and its most recent eruption may have followed a period of inactivity.
-With the exception of one flow, most are partially degraded and buried by wind-transported material.
+With one exception, most of its lava flows are partially degraded and buried by wind-transported material.
 Volcanic activity took place in multiple stages: